From Node Interaction to Hop Interaction: New Effective and Scalable Graph Learning Paradigm

 \section{Conclusion}

 We have presented a novel hop interaction paradigm, a practical solution to address the scalability and over-smoothing problem of GNNs simultaneously.
+It shifts the interaction target of GNNs from nodes to hops inside each node.
 Specifically, we design a simple yet effective HopGNN framework.
-It first pre-computes non-parameter aggregation of multi-hop features only once to reduce the computational cost during training and inference.
-Then, it conducts non-linear interaction among the multi-hop features of each node to enhance their discriminative abilities.
+It first pre-computes non-parameter aggregation of multi-hop features to reduce the computational cost during training and inference.
+Then, it conducts non-linear interactions among the multi-hop features of each node via GNNs to enhance their discriminative abilities.
 We also develop a multi-task learning strategy with the self-supervised objective to enhance the performance of the downstream task.
 Experiments on 12 benchmark datasets show that HopGNN achieves state-of-the-art performance while maintaining high scalability and efficiency.
 One future work is to investigate advanced interaction mechanisms among hops to enhance the performance of HopGNNs.
 It is also interesting to apply the HopGNN to other downstream tasks, such as graph classification and link prediction.